Raj-kishore/systemLN/README.md

 # systemLN JAR file

- Simply import this JAR file in your project's external libraries to feel the magic.
+ Simply import this JAR file to your project's external libraries to see the magic.

 ## Functionality
  It replaces System.out.print() to the following format (See the API).